joshling1919/mock-interview-workshop/days/2-23-2017/first.md

 #### Technical Whiteboarding
 Given a text file and a word, find the positions that the word occurs in the file.
 We'll be asked to find the positions of many words in the same file.

-Example (don't give until they clarify): example.txt:
+Example (don't give unless they ask clarifying questions):
+example.txt:
 hi
 hello